themoeway/yomichan-dictionaries/README.md

 ## How to open an issue
 In the issues tab, create a new issue with the green button.

 For title, make sure you put the dictionary name first, and append a brief summary of the issue.
-E.g.: "大辞林 第三版: Reading information not found for <word>"
+Example: "大辞林 第三版: Reading information not found for *word*"

 Then in the body, make sure you provide the **full** name of the dictionary in question.
 Do NOT say "daijriin" or "shinmeikai", make sure you state the FULL name, "Daijirin 3rd edition" or "大辞林第三版".

 Then you must provide a screenshot of the Yomichan pop up window and/or search page.

 ## Types of Issues